 An Era Devoted to Extreme Anti-Masturbation

 The list of anti-masturbation and excessive emissions techniques seems endless while researching this era.
-At its peak they used everything from circumcision without an anesthetic, metal staples, exercise, electric shock, extreme fear tactics and modified diets to cure this terrible disease that was ruining physical and mental health.
+At its peak, they used everything from circumcision without an anesthetic, metal staples, exercise, electric shock, extreme fear tactics and modified diets to cure this terrible disease that was ruining physical and mental health.
 Once we get into the 1930’s and 40’s these extreme ideas start to wane.
 The Kinsey era arrives and we start to understand that sexual bodily functions are normal and healthy.
-During the Victorian Era, even though their doctors were attempting to cure Hysteria with manual stimulation and vibrators, it was not thought of as bringing on orgasms for women.
-Women had their own brand anti-masturbation devices and techniques geared towards them too but that’s an article for another day.
+During the Victorian Era, women had their own brand anti-masturbation devices and techniques geared towards them too but that’s an article for another day.